 Your homepage should be an introduction designed to capture just enough interest to make people stay and explore the rest of your site.
 This is where you begin to convert visitors into buyers.

-On your homepage, impact is key, so be ruthless and get rid of things that don’t matter.
 There are 4 core questions your audience needs answered straight away:

 - What do you do?